sahilv05-witty/bn-provider/README.md

 ## Description

-Provider portal backend api.
-It providers access to the patient details and their status for a given provider/physician and thier doctors group.
+Provider portal providers access to the patient details and their status for a given provider/physician and thier group.

 ## Major Technologies